juce-framework/JUCE/BREAKING_CHANGES.md

 getHeightToPointsFactor() members have been replaced by getMetrics(), which returns the same metrics information all at once.

+Font instances now store a metrics kind internally.
+Calls to Font::getAscent() and other functions that query font metrics will always use the Font's stored metrics kind.
+Calls to Font::operator== will take the metrics kinds into account, so two fonts that differ only in their stored metrics kind will be considered non-equal.

 **Possible Issues**

-Code that calls any of the affected functions will fail to compile.
+Code that calls any of the affected Typeface functions will fail to compile.
+Code that compares Font instances may behave differently if the compared font instances use mismatched metrics kinds.

 **Workaround**

 Specify the kind of metrics you require when calling Typeface member functions.
 Call getMetrics() instead of the old individual getters for metrics.
+Review calls to Font::operator==, especially where comparing against a default-constructed Font.

 **Rationale**